 6. In MAC Clone section, set the MAC address of your router.
 Use the default address unless your ISP allows internet access from only a specific MAC address.

-7. Click Status to check whether you have successfully set up an IPv6 connection.
+7. You can go to Network Map and click the router icon to check whether you have successfully set up an IPv6 connection.

 Visit the FAQ section if there is no internet connection.